 Rethinking Yemen’s Economy

-- Development Champions Forums: Several forums will convene senior Yemeni experts and professionals from various backgrounds and with established expertise in development and economy.
-The Development Champions will discuss priorities for intervention and issue respective recommendations.
+• Development Champions Forums: Senior Yemeni experts and professionals from various backgrounds and with established expertise in development, economy and governance will convene in physical and virtual meetings to build consensus on priorities for intervention and issue respective recommendations.

-- Policy Briefs: The results of streams 1-3 will be published in the form of policy briefs, bolstered by research and analysis of Yemeni researchers with experience in those development issues.
+• Content production: The results of streams 1-2 will be published in the form of policy briefs, bolstered by research and analysis of Yemeni researchers.
 The research and policy team will liaise closely with the Development Champions to ensure their expertise is included.

 Partners